THE ARNI INSTITUTE STROKE REHABILITATION AND EXERCISE PROGRAMME

 With your ARNI Instructor:

-The system you are about to learn has been rigorously tested over a period of 10 years with stroke survivors of varying ages, type and severity of stroke… and of time from injury… and it WORKS.
+The system you are about to learn has been refined over a period of 24 years with stroke survivors of varying ages, type and severity of stroke… and of time from injury.
 With your trainer, the application of individual trial and error is required in order to see what can be done using the specialised ARNI rehabilitation exercises and strategies… and to understand what goals can be reached.
 All training given will be appropriate to the individual, even though you may be working in a group class.

 With your trainer, the application of individual trial and error is required in order to see what can be done using the specialised ARNI techniques and to understand what goals can be reached.
 You need to be working ‘on the edges’ of your current ability to stimulate maximum neuroplasticity.